 The SSDI program enables individuals who have worked to earn sufficient credits and who have paid in enough taxes to the SSA to be considered eligible for benefits if specified criteria are met.
 In many cases, dependent children of the disabled individual are also eligible for benefits as well.

-There are several conditions of the spine that can cause back pain and problems.
 Some of these conditions occur naturally with age, but others may happen prematurely or be the result of an accident or another condition.
 Some examples of back problems that may qualify include:

 - degenerative disc disorder